Gym and Fitness Center Accidents

 If you suffer injuries due to a gym or fitness center accident, it is important to document what happened through photographs or videotapes and to consult an attorney right away.
 While there may be surveillance video of what happened, in many cases businesses reuse their videotapes within a short window of time, and as a result an accident victim may lose crucial evidence to support a claim.

 Most gyms in California make their customers sign releases of liability when they become members of the gym.
 It is important to retain an attorney who can analyze the effect of the release.
 Generally, California residents may expressly agree to release negligence claims against each other by contract or release, and the release will be found valid by the courts unless it contravenes public policy.

 In some cases, however, courts have invalidated releases for ordinary negligence when the release is related to a service that is more than a purely private agreement and also affects the public interest.
 Moreover, while a release can exculpate a gym or fitness center from ordinary negligence, it cannot excuse gross negligence.
 Gross negligence exists when there is an extreme departure from the ordinary standard of care.Enlist a Los Angeles Attorney for Your Premises Liability Claim

-At Sharifi Firm, PLC, our Los Angeles premises liability lawyers can help you seek to establish gym and fitness center liability.
+At Sharifi Firm, APC, our Los Angeles premises liability lawyers can help you seek to establish gym and fitness center liability.
 These cases may be challenging.
 Evidence may vanish quickly at a gym, and proving that a gym should have known about a dangerous condition can be tricky.
 Contact our slip and fall attorneys at 1-866-422-7222 or use our online form to schedule a free, no-obligation consultation.
 We also represent accident victims in Rancho Cucamonga, San Bernardino, Temecula, and Riverside, among other Southern California cities.